douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * sciigo - notification
 * sciiĝi - to find out, to come to know
 * scio - knowledge
+* scipovi - to know how, to be skilled at
 * scivolemo - curiosity
 * se - if
 * sed - but